getify/foi-lang/test-new-tokenizer/Syntactic-Grammar.md

 (* No leaf in §2 carries its own (_ AsAnnotationExpr)?.
 The `:as` tail on a leaf is supplied by an enclosing AsExpr (§5). *)

-(* NumberLit: either a bare decimal Number token, an Escape+Number pair (via lex's hidden EscapedNumber dispatch, which splices its six (Escape variant, Number variant) pairs as direct children), or a bare integer literal of either sign (PositiveIntegerLit or NegativeIntegerLit, unified via the hidden IntegerLit from Lexical-Grammar.md). *)
+(* NumberLit: an escape-prefixed form, a bare decimal Number token, or a bare integer literal of either sign (PositiveIntegerLit or NegativeIntegerLit, unified via the hidden IntegerLit from Lexical-Grammar.md).

+   <EscapedNumberLit> names the two-token shape the syn consumes when
+   the lex's hidden <EscapedNumber> dispatcher matches.
+The lex dispatcher emits two distinct token pairings depending on which arm matched: five of its six arms produce Escape + Number (Hex/Unicode/Octal/Binary/Monadic, plus EscapePlain's BareNumber inner — all aliases for the Number token type per Lexical-Grammar.md Notes 5/7); the sixth (EscapePlain paired with PositiveIntegerLitWithSep) produces Escape + PositiveIntegerLit (alias pattern per Note 6; this routing keeps the same token type feeding <PositiveIntLit> at PropertyExpr-key positions).
+The syn admits both pairings so unsigned separator-bearing integers like `\5_000` parse at value position, not only at PropertyExpr-key position.

+   Integer-only contexts maintain their own narrower reach — DotIdentifier admits bare IntegerLit only (no escape forms);
+   <PositiveIntLit> in PropertyExpr admits bare PositiveIntegerLit
-NumberLit          := EscapedNumber | Number | IntegerLit;
+   plus the escape-paired form, but no signs. *) NumberLit          := EscapedNumberLit | Number | IntegerLit;
+<EscapedNumberLit> := Escape (Number | PositiveIntegerLit);

 BooleanLit         := "true" | "false";
 EmptyLit           := "empty";